5 Coffee News Stories That I Never Want To Read About Ever Again

 #4 Automated Single Coffee Brewers

 When did coffee become so difficult to make that we needed to fill our counters and break rooms with stale pod-based coffee brewers?
 Is making coffee really that hard or messy?
 May I never receive another email that mentions Keurig, Senseo, or whatever the latest mediocre pod-based coffee maker happens to be.
 These machines are the enemy of good coffee.
-They promote the belief that making a cup of coffee is hard and messy.
+They promote the belief that making coffee is hard and messy.
 It isn’t.

 OK.
 Rant over.
 I feel better now.